18 August 2026 · Dispute & reduce

 What grounds work best?

-Factual errors in how the penalty was applied, evidence of reasonable care, or a properly corrected genuine error.
+Factual errors in how the penalty was applied, evidence of reasonable care, or a properly corrected genuine error tend to carry the most weight, because they give the FTA something concrete and checkable to review.

 Is there a deadline?